Less Stress. More Trust. Better Care.

 Small Group Course

-Perfect for dogs who are comfortable working around other dogs and for owners who enjoy learning in a supportive group environment.
+🗓 Upcoming Course: Saturday 16 September – 6:45pmIdeal for dogs who are comfortable working around other dogs and owners wanting guidance in a supportive, instructor-led environment.

 Investment: $210